 This event launched Norway’s strategy “Better Health, Better lives – Combating Non-Communicable Diseases in the Context of the Norwegian development Policy 2020-2024.”
 The government’s new strategy aims to contribute to reducing the number of premature deaths from non-communicable diseases in low-income countries by a third by 2030 (Sustainable Development Goal 3.4), and generally to improve people’s health through the life course.

 The ceremony was moderated by Maria Neira, Director of the Department of Public Health and Environment at the World Health Organization (WHO).
 The ceremony commenced with a piano performance by the young artist, Lukas Claude.
 Dag-Inge Ulstein, Norwegian Minister of International Development and Bent Høie, Norwegian Minister of Health, delivered a welcome speech and launched the government’s new strategy with a video.

 Norway's leadership efforts to act against non-communicable diseases (NCDs) through government policies was then congratulated by Tedros Ghebreyesus, Director of General WHO: Prevention and Control of NCDs.
 Thematic presentations, videos and appeals were delivered during the event and focused on diseases that are today's biggest killers, and how we can combat threats from climate and environmental risks to health with NCD agenda.
+Bente Mikkelsen, the Director of Non-Communicable Diseases in the division of UHC/Communicable & Noncommunicable Diseases at the WHO Headquarters presented a fantastic keynote speech on a strategy to beat NCDs - 'How to Move from Words to Action?'.
 A panel discussion moderated by Maria Neira emphasized the present and future global health challenges climate change, environment and NCDs.
 The panel included: